shivvam2001/TESTING/README.md

 # TESTING
-This folder contains SLL Linked List
+This file contains the program for SLL Linked List